quadrama/quadrama.github.io/_posts/2018-12-07-detect-protagonists.en.md

 - Affiliation of a drama to a specific genre

-There are also other types of information, such as the number of utterances a figure makes or when the figure speaks firstly and lastly and meta data, such as the number of scenes in a play or the overall number of tokens in a play.
+There are also other types of information, such as the number of utterances a figure makes, the token ID of when the figure speaks firstly and lastly and meta data, such as the number of scenes in a play or the overall number of tokens in a play.
 This information comes from functions located in the `DramaAnalysis`